 How to Prepare Cherry Wood for Staining

-To prepare your cherry wood prior to staining, we highly recommend sanding it and using a pre-stain conditioner.
+To prepare your cherry wood prior to staining, I highly recommend sanding it and using a pre-stain conditioner.

 For better results, use very thin shellac as your pre-stain conditioner.
-Our goal is to condition wood before staining, which prevents blotches or different shades of stain from showing on your wood surface once it’s dried.
+Conditioning wood before staining prevents blotches or different shades of stain from showing on your wood surface once it’s dried.

 Best Stain for Cherry Wood + Stain Colors